 The campaign helps residents make informed decisions when voting by providing accessible information to rally around issues that matter the most

-We have seven phases of the 2022 HPPC leading up to the elections in October.
+The HPPC has seven key phases leading up to the elections in October.

 Initial Strategizing Phase

 In this first stage we organized our volunteers in teams and began strategizing which organizations we could engage to better understand the needs and potential asks of our future 2022 elected officials.
 We researched current candidate positions and motions that the city has already committed to.